danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.editInlineBotMessage.html" name="messages.editInlineBotMessage">Edit an inline bot message: messages.editInlineBotMessage</a>

+* <a href="stories.editStory.html" name="stories.editStory">Edit an uploaded story: stories.editStory</a>

 * <a href="channels.editForumTopic.html" name="channels.editForumTopic">Edit forum topic; requires manage_topics rights: channels.editForumTopic</a>

 * <a href="phone.editGroupCallParticipant.html" name="phone.editGroupCallParticipant">Edit information about a given group call participant: phone.editGroupCallParticipant</a>

-* <a href="channels.editLocation.html" name="channels.editLocation">Edit location of geogroup: channels.editLocation</a>
+* <a href="channels.editLocation.html" name="channels.editLocation">Edit location of geogroup, see here » for more info on geogroups: channels.editLocation</a>

 * <a href="messages.editMessage.html" name="messages.editMessage">Edit message: messages.editMessage</a>

 * <a href="folders.editPeerFolders.html" name="folders.editPeerFolders">Edit peers in peer folder: folders.editPeerFolders</a>

+* <a href="contacts.editCloseFriends.html" name="contacts.editCloseFriends">Edit the close friends list, see here » for more info: contacts.editCloseFriends</a>

 * <a href="messages.editChatDefaultBannedRights.html" name="messages.editChatDefaultBannedRights">Edit the default banned rights of a channel/supergroup/group: messages.editChatDefaultBannedRights</a>